 Afterward, I was getting a bit worried about my mother-in-law due to the heat, so we headed to South Mission Bay to rest on a couple of blankets at Mission Point Park for a while.

 If you like to fish, here is a prime spot!
 We ended our day over at Mission Beach Boardwalk to have a cup of coffee, which was awful, but the views were divine.

 My First Time at Crystal Cove State Park in Orange County!

-On September 16th, I headed northwest to visit a very good friend who was vacationing in Newport Beach, Orange County.
+On September 16, I headed northwest to visit a good friend who was vacationing in Newport Beach, Orange County.
 She is a fellow native Californian who moved to the Midwest over three years ago, but she loves the beach as much as I do.
 Well, on second thought, she loves to layout on the beach, but with a little convincing, I had her walking the shore in no time.

 Crystal Cove State Park

 She and her family stayed at a beach house for a few days, and I was lucky enough to be invited.
 Since this was their vacation, they planned to go to Crystal Cove.
 I was extremely excited because I have always wanted to go here.
 Last summer, my husband and I got a peek of the shoreline while we were on a RIB whale-watching tour, and ever since, I have been longing to go here.

 At Crystal Cove, there are many cabins that you can rent for a very reasonable price.
 The only downfall in this day and age is no phones, TVs or WiFi.
 I could deal with that, could you?

 The views here at the park are exceptional!
 Several walkways immediately allow you to go up on top of the bluffs.